AlexandreMARIN/Project/README.md

 # Project
-C++ binding for a high-precision library
+C++ binding for a high-accuracy library